dustinpfister/blog_posts/_posts/threejs-examples-basic-framework.md

 ## 1 - A Basic threejs framework example and what to know first

+### 1.1 - What is a framework to begin with anyway?

 This is a post on a basic threejs framework starting point, and because it is a very basic starting point technically it might not really be a framework to begin with.
 However that all depends on what your definitions of framework, library, and module are to begin with.
+The general idea that I have in mind is to create something that is almost a finished application by itself actually, and using it is just a matter of adding a few additional lines of code that that act as a way to soft code this almost finished application to create, you guessed it a finished application.
+I would say that such code would constitute a framework, however it might also fit the definition of a module actually.

 ## 2 - The source code of the basic framework